Peaky Blinders: The Immortal Man — عودة تومي شيلبي من المنفى إلى لغة القرا

 | No one understands what we’re doing. | We need alignment on objective and decision rights. | Reset the frame. |

-4) Managing chaos: how do you decide while the city (and markets) are burning?
+4) Managing chaos: how do you decide while the city is burning?

 War destroys two things first: time and certainty.
-So the smart leader doesn’t hunt for “complete information.”
+So the smart leader does not hunt for complete information.
 They hunt for a deployable decision with risk protection.

 - Compress reality into one line: what changed?